apache/spark/TESTING.rst

 Running Tests with Kubernetes
 -----------------------------

-Starting Kubernetes Cluster when starting Breeze ................................................
+Starting Kubernetes Cluster when Starting Breeze ................................................

-In order to run Kubernetes in Breeze you can start Breeze with ``--start-kind-cluster`` switch.
-This will automatically create a Kind Kubernetes cluster in the same ``docker`` engine that is used to run Breeze Setting up the Kubernetes cluster takes some time so the cluster continues running until the cluster is stopped with ``--stop-kind-cluster`` switch or until ``--recreate-kind-cluster`` switch is used rather than ``--start-kind-cluster``.
-Starting breeze with kind cluster automatically sets ``runtime`` to ``kubernetes`` (see below).
+To run Kubernetes in Breeze, you can start Breeze with the ``--start-kind-cluster`` switch.
+This automatically creates a Kind Kubernetes cluster in the same ``docker`` engine that is used to run Breeze.
+Setting up the Kubernetes cluster takes some time so the cluster continues running until the it is stopped with the ``--stop-kind-cluster`` switch or until the ``--recreate-kind-cluster`` switch is used rather than ``--start-kind-cluster``.
+Starting Breeze with the Kind Cluster automatically sets ``runtime`` to ``kubernetes`` (see below).

-The cluster name follows the pattern ``airflow-python-X.Y.Z-vA.B.C`` where X.Y.Z is Python version and A.B.C is kubernetes version.
-This way you can have multiple clusters setup and running at the same time for different python versions and different kubernetes versions.
+The cluster name follows the pattern ``airflow-python-X.Y.Z-vA.B.C`` where X.Y.Z is a Python version and A.B.C is a Kubernetes version.
+This way you can have multiple clusters set up and running at the same time for different Python versions and different Kubernetes versions.

-The Control Plane is available from inside the docker image via ``<CLUSTER_NAME>-control-plane:6443`` host:port, the worker of the kind cluster is available at  <CLUSTER_NAME>-worker and webserver port for the worker is 30809.
+The Control Plane is available from inside the Docker image via ``<CLUSTER_NAME>-control-plane:6443`` host:port, the worker of the Kind Cluster is available at  <CLUSTER_NAME>-worker and webserver port for the worker is 30809.

-The Kubernetes Cluster is started but in order to deploy airflow to Kubernetes cluster you need to:
+After the Kubernetes Cluster is started, you need to deploy Airflow to the cluster:

 1. Build the image.
-2. Load it to Kubernetes cluster.
+2. Load it to the Kubernetes cluster.
-3. Deploy airflow application.
+3. Deploy the Airflow application.

-It can be done with single script: ``./scripts/ci/in_container/kubernetes/deploy_airflow_to_kubernetes.sh``
+It can be done with a single script: ``./scripts/ci/in_container/kubernetes/deploy_airflow_to_kubernetes.sh``.

 You can, however, work separately on the image in Kubernetes and deploying the Airflow app in the cluster.

-Building Airflow Images and Loading them to Kubernetes cluster ..............................................................
+Building and Loading Airflow Images to Kubernetes Cluster ..............................................................

-This is done using ``./scripts/ci/in_container/kubernetes/docker/rebuild_airflow_image.sh`` script:
+Use the script ``./scripts/ci/in_container/kubernetes/docker/rebuild_airflow_image.sh`` that does the following:

-1. Latest ``apache/airflow:master-pythonX.Y-ci`` images are rebuilt using latest sources.
+1. Rebuilds the latest ``apache/airflow:master-pythonX.Y-ci`` images using the latest sources.
-2. New Kubernetes image based on the  ``apache/airflow:master-pythonX.Y-ci`` is built with necessary scripts added to run in kubernetes.
-The image is tagged with ``apache/airflow:master-pythonX.Y-ci-kubernetes`` tag.
+2. Builds a new Kubernetes image based on the  ``apache/airflow:master-pythonX.Y-ci`` using necessary scripts added to run in Kubernetes.
+The image is tagged as ``apache/airflow:master-pythonX.Y-ci-kubernetes``.
-3. The image is loaded to the kind cluster using ``kind load`` command
+3. Loads the image to the Kind Cluster using the ``kind load`` command.

-Deploying Airflow Application in the Kubernetes cluster .......................................................
+Deploying the Airflow Application in the Kubernetes Cluster .......................................................

-This is done using ``./scripts/ci/in_container/kubernetes/app/deploy_app.sh`` script:
+Use the script ``./scripts/ci/in_container/kubernetes/app/deploy_app.sh`` that does the following:

-1. Kubernetes resources are prepared by processing template from ``template`` directory, replacing variables with the right images and locations:
+1. Prepares Kubernetes resources by processing a template from the ``template`` directory and replacing variables with the right images and locations:
    - configmaps.yaml
    - airflow.yaml
-2. The existing resources are used without replacing any variables inside:
+2. Uses the existing resources without replacing any variables inside:
    - secrets.yaml
    - postgres.yaml
    - volumes.yaml
-3. All the resources are applied in the Kind cluster
+3. Applies all the resources to the Kind Cluster.
-4. The script will wait until all the applications are ready and reachable
+4. Waits for all the applications to be ready and reachable.

-After the deployment is finished you can run Kubernetes tests immediately in the same way as other tests.
+After the deployment is finished, you can run Kubernetes tests immediately in the same way as other tests.
-The Kubernetes tests are in ``tests/runtime/kubernetes`` folder.
+The Kubernetes tests are available in the ``tests/runtime/kubernetes`` folder.

 You can run all the integration tests for Kubernetes with ``pytest tests/runtime/kubernetes``.

-Running runtime-specific tests
+Running Runtime-Specific Tests
 ------------------------------

-Some tests that are using a specific runtime are marked with custom pytest marker ``pytest.mark.runtime``.
+Tests using a specific runtime are marked with a custom pytest marker ``pytest.mark.runtime``.
-The marker has single parameter - name of the runtime.
-For the moment the only supported runtime is ``kubernetes``.
-This runtime is set when you run Breeze with ``--start-kind-cluster`` option.
+The marker has a single parameter - the name of a runtime.
+At the moment the only supported runtime is ``kubernetes``.
+This runtime is set when you run Breeze with the ``--start-kind-cluster`` option.
-Those tests will only run when the selectd runtime is started.
+Runtime-specific tests run only when the selectd runtime is started.

 .. code-block:: python